ycarpenter/ycarpenter/README.md

 <h1>💫 About Me : </h1>

-Experienced front-end developer with 1.5 years of experience building responsive websites and web apps.
-Proficient with CSS and JS Frameworks (e.g., SCSS, Emotion, MUI, React).
+Passionate about innovation and problem-solving, I consistently seek opportunities to expand my professional horizons.
+These opportunities range from entrepreneurial initiatives to technology solutions.
+My entrepreneurial spirit first found expression through strategically organizing and launching restaurants.
+This role required meticulous location selection, effective marketing strategies, and the creation of high-performing teams.

-I prefer working in military-tech development.
+Having 1.5 years of experience as a front-end developer, I've refined my skills in developing responsive websites and web applications.
+I specialize in HTML, CSS, and various JS Frameworks, including TailwindCSS, React, and Next.js.
+I'm committed to devising and implementing cutting-edge, practical digital solutions that align with user requirements and business objectives.

 <br>